reactioncommerce/docs/docs/share-code-between-plugins.md

 For example, for a function named "expireCarts" on `context.mutations`, call `context.mutations.expireCarts`.
 Just as with `functionsByType`, the plugin that calls the function must document what arguments it will provide and what return value and/or side effects it expects.
 If your query or mutation function is intended to be called only by other plugins, you do not need to add it to your GraphQL schema or create a GraphQL resolver for it.

-> Note: If more than one plugin registers a query or mutation function, the last one registered will "win" and override prior registrations.
+> **Note**: If more than one plugin registers a query or mutation function, the last one registered will "win" and override prior registrations.
 There is no error or warning thrown in this case.
 Being able to override these functions in a custom plugin is a feature of Mailchimp Open Commerce.